Skip to content

 </html>

-The client runtime calls verifyMangleChecksum() before hydration.
-If the checksum doesn’t match the embedded mangle map, the abort protocol fires.
+The client runtime calls verifyMangleChecksum(expectedChecksum) before hydration.
+If the expected checksum doesn’t match the checksum embedded on <html data-sz-checksum="...">, the abort protocol fires.

 // What happens on mismatch (automatically, no code needed)